Ex-Ukraine PM Tymoshenko's U.S. racketeering lawsuit dismissed

+Peru authorizes state-run oil firm to issue up to $2 bln in bonds

+LIMA, May 7 Peru's finance ministry has authorized state-run oil firm Petroperu to sell up to $2 billion in bonds to help finance the modernization of its main refinery, Talara.

-NEW YORK A Manhattan federal judge on Friday dismissed former Ukrainian prime minister and presidential candidate Yulia Tymoshenko's civil lawsuit accusing her political opponents of running a U.S.-based racketeering enterprise that led to her imprisonment.
+NEW YORK, Sept 18 A Manhattan federal judge on Friday dismissed former Ukrainian prime minister and presidential candidate Yulia Tymoshenko's civil lawsuit accusing her political opponents of running a U.S.-based racketeering enterprise that led to her imprisonment.

 U.S. District Judge Kimba Wood said Tymoshenko failed to show that the industrialist Dmytro Firtash and other defendants laundered money in the United States to help pay Ukraine prosecutors and supporters of Viktor Yanukovych, who in 2010 narrowly defeated Tymoshenko to become Ukraine's president.